nancchan/saas-customer-onboarding-business-systems/documentation/customer_onboarding_workflow.md

 This document outlines the simplified SaaS customer onboarding workflow used throughout this project.

-The objective is to demonstrate how customer information progresses from initial requirements and collection through data validation, CRM onboarding, reporting, testing, and ongoing support.
+The objective is to demonstrate how customer information progresses from business requirements and data preparation through CRM processing, reporting, testing, troubleshooting, and improvement.

-The workflow provides a foundation for the business requirements, data preparation, Salesforce configuration, testing, and troubleshooting activities demonstrated in the project.
+The workflow provides the foundation for the business requirements, data preparation, Salesforce configuration, SQL investigation, testing, and troubleshooting activities demonstrated in the project.

----

 ## Customer Onboarding Process